geekjair/dobby_theme_adjust/.github/README.md

 ## License

-- The Lobby Html,CSS,JavaScript,and PHP files are licensed under the GNU General Public License v3:
+- The Dobby Html, CSS, JavaScript and PHP files are licensed under the GNU General Public License v3:
   - http://www.gnu.org/licenses/gpl-3.0.html

 - The Dobby documentation is licensed under the CC BY 4.0 License: